sjbennett123/gloryforthefist/content/202210/a_stout_for_legends/drunken_master.md

 ---

 title: Drunken Master
 ---

-The brewery has been ransacked b orcs and they are hammered
+The brewery has been ransacked by orcs, and the orcs are drunk.

-Stagger when walking
+Stagger while walking.
-Slow attacks
+Make slow attacks.
-Upset that they are bothered.
+Upset that they have been disturbed.